pulumi/docs/tour/programs-resources.md

 [a common `Resource` base class](/reference/pkg/nodejs/@pulumi/pulumi/index.html#Resource) defined by the Pulumi SDK, whose shape differs in each language.

-More complex resource types require additional properties, as will soon see.
+More complex resource types require additional properties, as we'll soon see.
 Resources often have two properties:

 * `urn` is the Pulumi-allocated Unique Resource Name (URN) for your resource
 * `id` is the cloud provider allocated unique identifier, usually just its name or ID